Skip to main content

-How Much Does Private Home Care Really Cost?
-Your 2025 Price Guide
+How Much Does Private Home Care Cost Per Hour?
+2026 Guide

 You might feel overwhelmed when learning about options for a loved one or planning ahead to understand private home care costs.
 These expenses change substantially based on many factors.
 Simple personal care starts at $4,000 monthly, while skilled nursing services cost $40 to $75 per hour.